GLOBAL MARKETS-Oil spurt lifts stocks out of three-day losing streak

 "In practice, this should not restrict the ECB too much," said Holger Schmiedling, chief economist at Berenberg.
 "However, Karlsruhe (German court) has emphasized that there are limits to bond purchases.
 This could make it more difficult for the ECB to expand PEPP."

-In addition, euro zone producer prices fell the most in March since the 2008 financial crisis, Eurostat data showed.
+In addition to the German court angst, euro zone producer prices fell the most in March since the 2008 financial crisis, Eurostat data showed.

 The drop was more than expected as the COVID-19 pandemic reduced demand for energy.
 Prices at factory gates in the 19 countries sharing the euro fell 1.5% month-on-month in March and 2.8% year-on-year.

-That meant the U.S. dollar index USD= pushed higher for a second consecutive day, though the big petrocurrencies like Canada's dollar, Norway's crown and Russia's rouble were all with stronger or holding steady. /FRX
+That meant the U.S. dollar index USD= pushed higher for a second consecutive day, though the jump in oil meant the big petrocurrencies like Canada's dollar CAD=, Norway's crown NOK= and Russia's rouble RUB= were all stronger. /FRX

-Several countries, including Spain, Italy, Nigeria, India, and Malaysia, are tentatively easing lockdowns and the governors of California and New York sounded more optimistic on Monday about businesses reopening there.

 Analysts at Commonwealth Bank of Australia said the structure of the oil price rises, with bigger gains in nearer-dated contracts, suggested expectations of more production cuts and a restoration of fuel demand later this year.

-They added, though, that this meant prices are unlikely to recover their big declines since the start of the year.
+They added, though, that this meant prices were unlikely to recover their huge declines since the start of the year.

 "From a very top-down perspective, markets are reacting positively to measures governments and central banks have taken," said Alistair Wittet, a European equity portfolio manager at Comgest.

-"But we are still to see what the full economic consequences of all this be... the real test will be when the markets start opening up and governments and central banks start withdrawing (their support)."
+"But we are still to see what the full economic consequences of all this will be... the real test will be when the markets start opening up and governments and central banks start withdrawing."

 Global assetshttp://tmsnrt.rs/2jvdmXl